twomile/js-bats/README.md

 ## Usage

 First, include the script in your HTML header or footer.
-You can use the JS file in this repo - e.g.,
+You can use the JS file in this repo. e.g.,

 `<script src="./bats.js"></script>`